Hello, how can we help you?

 1. Click on the side toolbar button.

-3. Select the Destination table, that is, the table that contains the records and that will be related to the field referring to the form of the table we are editing.
+3. Select the destination table, that is, the table that contains the records and that will be related to the field of the form referring to the table we are editing.
 In this field, it is possible to search for an existing table or use the button to create a new one.

 5. Click on the button.